mautic/mautic-community-handbook/pages/13.contributing/02.developer/02.Developer documentation/docs.md

 Check you out!
 You've made your first contribution to the Mautic developer documentation!
 Somebody throw a party!
 Your first contribution took a little extra time because you needed to learn a few standards and setup your computer.
 But from now on, your contributions will be much easier to complete.

-Here is a checklist of steps that will guide you through your next contribution to the Symfony docs:
+Here is a checklist of steps that will guide you through your next contribution to the Mautic docs:

 ```
 # Create a new branch